Last Updated on

-In this article we will walk you through what resilience questionnaires entail and where we think you can find just the right test for you as well as a host of resources for developing your resiliency.
+In this article, we will walk you through what resilience questionnaires entail, and where we think you might find the right test for you.

-There are many tests available which can enable you to find out about your resilience level.
-Most of these tests have between 25-100 self-report items, where you answer questions (honestly) about your behaviours, feelings and reactions to the questions regarding your purposefulness, flexibility, versatility etc.
+Most of the tests have 25-100 self-report items, where you answer questions (honestly) about your behaviors, feelings, and reactions regarding your sense of purposefulness, flexibility, versatility, etc.

 Testing your Resilience Characteristics